SPEEM-App/speem/README.md

 # SPEEM - Secure Papers and Encrypted Educational Manuscripts

+## :warning: :construction: Under Active Development :construction: :warning:

+The SPEEM project is still in early stages and very much a work in progress.
+More features will be added, docs may be missing or outdated and api/config may change.

 ## Introduction
 Welcome to SPEEM, the blockchain-based platform designed for secure storage, management, and verification of academic research papers.
 Utilizing Substrate's flexible blockchain framework, SPEEM ensures the provenance, integrity, and verifiability of academic publications, fostering a trustworthy and accessible knowledge base.